cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 4 - Pitstop 1
-In this week your objective(s) should be stable and you should have a clear idea which people in the network (known or unknown) might help you to get your work done.
+In this week your objectives should be stable and you should have a clear idea which people in the network might help you to get your work done.
 Take this week for a short "pitstop" to reflect if everything works well for you and the circle.
 The next four weeks you will focus to work on the first iteration of your key results.

-**Agenda for Week 4:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [Tone Of Voice In Online communication](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#tone-of-voice-in-online-communication) _(15 minutes)_